ac3charland/fabric-custom-patterns/improve_brevity/system.md

 - Provide a numbered list of concise message alternatives

-- Each alternative should be significantly shorter than the original message
+- Each alternative should be significantly shorter than the original message, but no shorter than is necessary to convey all key information

-- Maintain the original message's core purpose and professional tone
+- Maintain the original message's key details, core purpose, and professional tone

 - Ensure variations demonstrate different approaches to brevity